microsoft/api-guidelines/graph/patterns/longRunningOperations.md

     prior to being purged from the system.

 -  Services that provides a new operation resource MUST support GET semantics on the operation.
+-  Services that returns a new operation MUST always return an LRO (even if the LRO is created in the completed state) that way API consumers don't have to deal with two different shapes of response.